 The following have opened campaign accounts.
-New candidates will be added after qualifying dates end.
+New candidates will be added after the qualifying dates end.

 The Mayor’s seat will be open in November after Mayor Beth Talabisco was suspended from office.
-Newly appointed Mayor Harry Dressler, has opened a campaign account, according to City Clerk Pat Teufel, Dressler, self-employed, and a resident of Woodmont, won both elections as a City Commissioner in District Four in 2006 and 2009 unopposed.
+Newly appointed Mayor Harry Dressler has opened a campaign account.
+Dressler, self-employed, and a resident of Woodmont, won both elections as a City Commissioner in District Four in 2006 and 2009 unopposed.

 District Four City Commissioner

-Also confirmed, recently appointed Commissioner Debra Placko will be running for the District Four City Commission seat which covers Woodmont Country Club and the Sunflower-Heathgate area.
+Also confirmed, recently appointed Commissioner Debra Placko will be running for the District Four City Commission seat, covering Woodmont Country Club and the Sunflower-Heathgate area.
 Placko lives in Woodmont’s Palm Ridge community.

 District Two City Commissioner

-Vice Mayor Michelle Gomez, an attorney who lives in the Woodlands has also filed for the seat that she was appointed for back in October.
+Vice Mayor Michelle Gomez, an attorney who lives in the Woodlands, has also filed for the seat she was appointed for back in October.

 Also running is Stewart Webster, a tax preparer and consultant and resident of Versailles Gardens.
-He previously ran for city commission in 2003 and school board in 2010.
+He previously ran for the city commission in 2003 and the school board in 2010.